kainlite/tr/priv/posts/2024/03-16-getting-started-with-wallaby-integration-tests.md

     end
   end
 ```
-The `user_agent` setting within the socket configuration ensures Wallaby can correctly associate each test browser session with the appropriate database interactions.

-**Router:** The second block adds the same hook for all the remaining LiveViews, specifying it in the `on_mount`.
+The second block adds the same hook for all the remaining LiveViews, specifying it in the `on_mount`.
 ```elixir
   ## Authentication routes
   scope "/", TrWeb do